network-plane/plane-tui/README.md

 1. **Wrap legacy commands (optional bridge).** Call `tui.RegisterLegacyCommand(ctx, legacyCmd)` to keep using the old `Command` interface while you migrate.
 Legacy commands run exactly as before, but without access to new features.
 2. **Adopt factories.** Replace direct command instances with a `CommandFactory` that returns a fresh `Command` per execution.
 This unlocks dependency injection and isolates per-run state.
 3. **Describe metadata.** Implement `Spec() CommandSpec` on your command (and factory) to declare name, aliases, contexts, arguments, and flags.
-PlanetUI now drives help/autocomplete from the spec.
+PlaneTUI now drives help/autocomplete from the spec.
 4. **Return results instead of printing.** Change `Exec` implementations to `Execute(rt, input) CommandResult`.
 Use `CommandResult.Status`, `Error`, `Messages`, and `Payload` to communicate outcomes instead of calling `fmt.Print` directly.
 5. **Use typed inputs.** Replace manual `[]string` parsing with `input.Args`/`input.Flags` based on the specs declared in step 3.
 6. **Adopt runtime services.** Access session storage, shared dependencies, output channels, context navigation, and task management through the provided `CommandRuntime` methods rather than global variables.